-HILFRANOR is a gentleman’s motor yacht, with plumb bow and canoe stern.
+HILFRANOR is a gentleman’s motor yacht, with a steadying sail, plumb bow and canoe stern.
 It is believed that her name came from the first owner’s three daughters: Hilda, Frances and Nora.
 She took part in the Dunkirk evacuation of 1940 and was one of the little ships gathered by Douglas Tough from the Upper Thames.
 She was crewed at Dunkirk by Jock Christie, W. Hills and V. Hissons.
 HILFRANOR came under air attack and cracked her ribs down both sides, whereupon she was abandoned.
 She was then found by a group of soldiers who re-floated her and managed to get her as far as Goodwin Sands, where she was later rescued by a naval minesweeper who towed her into Ramsgate.
 Following this, HILFRANOR was repaired and remained in naval service for the rest of the war, becoming a patrol boat and part of the fire service.
 With the advent of peace, her petrol engines were replaced by two diesel tractor engines.
 She was bought by an ex-naval officer, who kept her for the next thirty-seven years, operating out of Ramsgate.
 HILFRANOR had a major rebuild in 1990 at Coombes Boat Yard and has since been maintained in full working order.

 When the first Little Ship return to Dunkirk was organised by the Sunday Times in 1965 HILFRANOR had the honour of leading the flotillla across the channel.